thunderbird/send-suite/README.md

 4) Run the tests again and see it fly!

 **Important note**: You probably have to log back in after a day or so.
 That's just how the app works.
 Make sure you copy the new data to the `data/lockboxstate.json` file so you don't have to manually log in again on every run.

+## Releasing

+In order to keep track of our releases, we need to set our versions on either the `frontend` or `backend` package.json.
+To bump the version, move to the directory and run `pnpm version patch` (you can use minor or major depending on your needs).
+This will bump the version number on package.json and the related files that need updating.
+The backend requires `config.staging.yaml` to match the version number, whereas the frontend requires `manifest.json` to match.
+This is done automatically as long as you handle the version via `pnpm version`